Health Assured large logo

 Duty of Care - An Employers Guide

-No matter the size of your company - all employers hold a duty of care towards their staff.
+No matter the size of your company - all employers hold a duty of care towards their people.

-A duty of care can include anything - from managing grievances to providing training.
-But it's hard to list all these duties, as there's a lot you need to comply with.
+A duty of care can mean a wide range of things, from managing grievances to providing relevant training.
+But it's hard to list all these duties, as there's a lot of organisations need to remain compliant.

-Having said that, failure to provide an adequate duty of care could lead to serious consequences for your business.
-Like losing talented staff, compensation fines, and even business closure in extreme cases.
+Failing to comply with duty of care could lead to serious consequences for organisations.
+It could mean losing talented individuals, reputational damage, fines, and even business closure in extreme cases.

-In this guide, we will look at why it’s important, and how to comply with it within your business.
+In this guide, we will look at why it is absolute necessary to comply with your legal duty of care, and how your organisation can remain compliant.

 What is a duty of care?

-Duty of care is the legal or ethical responsibility of protecting the safety and welfare of people.
+Duty of care is the legal and ethical responsibility of protecting the safety and welfare of people.

-For employers, it's about taking reasonable precautions to ensure the safety of all staff employed within your company.
-This obligation also extends to any other persons found on your property; like customers, clients, or the general public.
+For organisations, it's about taking reasonable precautions to ensure the safety of their workforce.
+This obligation also extends to any other persons within an organisation's property, whether it be stakeholder, clients, or the general public.

 Examples of legal duty of care in the workplace

 There are several examples of what counts as a duty of care within the workplace.
-That's because employers have all sorts of legal obligations - which vary via industries.
+That's because organisations have all sorts of legal obligations - which vary depending on the sector that the organisation operates within.

 However, typical areas which apply to the majority include: